-So, starting with pearl.
+Starting with pearl.
 Pearls are created when an oyster covers a foreign body with layers of nacre.
 The majority of pearls these days are cultivated (cultured).
-That means it’s still natural but produced by a mollusc after the intentional introduction of a foreign body inside the shell, and also means we can get them in many shapes, sizes and colours.
+Which means it’s still natural but produced by a mollusc after the intentional introduction of a foreign body inside the shell, and also means we can get them in many shapes, sizes and colours,

-So what’s so good about it?
-Well apart from the gorgeous lustre on their surface, they’re one of the most highly prized gemstones of them all.
+What's so good about them?
+Well apart from the gorgeous lustre on their surface, they’re one of the most highly prized gems of them all.
 They are described in the Koran as one of the greatest treasures provided in Paradise, and it is said that Cleopatra dissolved a pearl in wine and drank it to prove her love to Marc Antony.

 They’re renowned for their medicinal properties, and pearls of inferior quality which cannot be used in jewellery are ground into a fine powder and used to make pharmaceutical calcium.
 You learn something new every day!
 They are said to neutralise poison, lower acidity, and be beneficial for heart and lungs, kidneys, urinary system and liver.

 Changing the subject quickly to the beautiful moonstone.
 It owes its name to its shimmer which bears resemblance in colour to the moon (apparently!)
 In fact, that iridescence is caused by the intergrowth of two different types of feldspar (rock-forming minerals) with different refractive indexes (bit techy I know!)